 Personal injury claims have a time limit of three years starting from the date of injury.
 This is outlined in the Limitation Act 1980.
 There are exceptions that can be made, however.

-You can learn more about the exceptions and how long you have to claim manual handling injury compensation using the number above.
+You can learn more about the exceptions and how long you have to begin a manual handling injury claim using the number above.

 What Evidence Can Help You In Manual Handling Injury Claims?

-It’s important to assemble as much supporting evidence as you can that shows an employer’s negligent actions or inaction was the root cause of your manual handling injury.
-Therefore, the following can help:
+In manual handling injury claims, it’s important to gather as much supporting evidence as you can that shows how an employer’s negligent actions or inactions were the root cause of your manual handling injury.
+As such, the following can help:

 How Long Will A Manual Handling Claim Take?